TeamYayin/atchai-hugo/content/portfolio/danone.md

 ![](/img/case-study-danone.png "Cows milk allergy facebook messenger bot screenshot")

-The CMA bot is built on our propriery [Loqativ chatbot engine](/we-develop/loqativ/).
-All our customers benefit from Loqativ, which provides them with a powerful and robust engine that we customise with rules for your particular bot.
+The CMA bot is built on our propriery [CompleteFlow platform](https://completeflow.ai).
+All our customers benefit from CompleteFlow, which provides them with a powerful and robust engine that we customise with rules and content for your particular use case.

 <p style="text-align: center;">